leoelicos/bcs-02-professional-portfolio/README.md

 ## Description

 This project was a challenge of design as well as functionality and coding.
 I wrote this app to illustrate the importance of flexbox as well as to provide a an opportunity to add interesting portfolios in the future.
-I included screenshots of my design process at the bottom of this REDME.
+I included screenshots of my design process at the bottom of this README.

 I designed the images individually in PowerPoint and eventually built an animation in PowerPoint and made a mockup gif.
 I then explored ways in which I could code the gif, and realised the limitations of CSS of on-scroll events.